Interested in a hands-on learning experience for developing LLM applications?

 We’ve already examined a straightforward LLM Call trace, where we observed the input provided to the large language model and the resulting output.
 In this uncomplicated case, a single run was evident, devoid of any hierarchical or multiple run structures.

-Now, let’s delve further by tracing LangChain chain and agent to uncover deeper insights into their operations.
+Now, let’s delve further by tracing the LangChain chain and agent to uncover deeper insights into their operations.

 Trace a sequential chain